ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Introduction

-In this paper, we cast the problem of discrete-time average consensus over possibly directed network topologies into the framework of the Automatic Repeat reQuest (ARQ) error correction protocol, which is the fundamental block for reliable communication in practical systems.
-Invoking the ARQ protocol allows nodes to exploit incoming error-free acknowledgement feedback signals to initially acquire or later update their out-degree, know whether a packet has arrived or not, and determine a local upper-bound on the delays, imposed by the ARQ retransmission limit.
-To the best of our knowledge, this is the first time that a realistic communication error correction protocol currently used in many real-life telecommunication systems, is integrated with distributed consensus iterations to compute the exact average consensus value over unreliable networks.
-Finally, we provide the proof of asymptotic convergence of the proposed method to the exact average and we evaluate its performance via simulations for different realistic scenarios.
-The proof is based on augmenting the weighted adjacency matrix that represents the network topology and the interactions between nodes, to model possible arbitrary and unknown time-varying (yet bounded) delays, as well as packet drops, on the communication links.
+To address the limitations of previous works, we introduce a novel method that employs acknowledgment feedback and retransmissions via the (Hybrid) Automatic Repeat reQuest -- \hharq{} protocol.
+This approach ensures fast, yet reliable convergence to the average consensus value in directed graphs, without the need for exchanging variables that grow over time.
+In this work we make the following key contributions: \begin{itemize}[leftmargin=*] \item By incorporating \hharq{} protocols into the ratio consensus algorithm, our approach allows nodes to (a) exploit incoming error-free acknowledgement feedback signals to initially acquire or later update their out-degree, (b) know whether a packet has arrived or not, and (c) determine a local upper-bound on the information delays, imposed by the \arq{} retransmission limit. \item Furthermore, our proposed \hharqrc{} algorithm not only ensures convergence to the average consensus value in the presence of packet errors, but as supported by our numerical evaluation, it also accelerates convergence when the packet retransmission limit is set appropriately and matches the current channel conditions. \item Finally, we provide the proof of asymptotic convergence of the proposed method to the exact average and we evaluate its performance via simulations for different realistic scenarios.
+The proof is based on augmenting the weighted adjacency matrix that represents the network topology and the interactions between nodes, to model possible arbitrary and unknown time-varying, yet bounded delays, as well as packet drops on the communication links. \end{itemize} To the best of our knowledge, this is the first time that a realistic communication error correction protocol currently used in many real-life telecommunication systems, is integrated with distributed consensus iterations to compute the exact average consensus value over unreliable networks.